grote/seedvault-LFB/README.md

 * compression (we initially assume that most files are already sufficiently compressed)
 * external secret-less corruption checks that would use checksums over encrypted data
+* supporting different backup clients backing up to the same storage